codeleap-uk/internal-libs-monorepo/README.md

 cd internal-libs-monorepo

-# Pulls git submodules for templates
+# Pulls git submodules for templates.
+Check if apps/web and apps/mobile are populated after this
 git submodule update --init --recursive

 # Install dependencies